 Note the square brackets ([ ]) around workbook name, single quotes (' ') around the worksheet + sheet, and the exclamation mark (!) that follows.

 To create a reference like this using text, we use concatenation to join values from columns B, C, and D with the required brackets, quotes, and exclamation mark:

-The INDIRECT function then evaluates the text and converts it to a reference.
-Excel follows the reference and returns the value at the given reference.
+The INDIRECT function then evaluates the text and converts it to a genuine reference, and Excel follows the reference and returns the value at the given reference.

 Note: if the reference is invalid, or if the workbook referenced is not open, INDIRECT will throw a #REF error.
 You can catch this error with the IFERROR function and display a custom result if you like.

 The INDIRECT function tries to evaluate text as a worksheet reference.
 This makes it possible to build formulas that assemble a reference as text using concatenation , and use the resulting text as a valid reference.
 In this example, we have Sheet...